 LGBTQ+, divorced, and single parents all feel less supported at work than their partnered, heterosexual peers.1 Every family is unique.
 Employers able to provide a flexible, holistic solution to supporting working families can attract the best talent while keeping up with their varied and evolving needs.

-Yesterday’s benefits don’t meet today’s parents’ needs.
-That’s why 47% of employers plan to expand or add support for parents as part of their employee benefits.4 Now is the time to join top employers, and invest in working families.
+Yesterday’s benefits don’t meet today’s caregiving needs.
+The inclusion of caregiving benefits, whether it’s child care or elder care assistance, has increased by 177% in the last three years.
+Now is the time to join top employers, and invest in working families.

 4. Personalize your pitch

-Draw on your own, and others’ lived experiences balancing career and family.
+Draw on your own and others’ lived experiences balancing career and family.
 What has left you floundering, stretched too thin, or simply overwhelmed?
 Was it a difficult path to parenthood?
 Did you have no idea how to return to work with a baby keeping you up half the night?
 Have you struggled with consistent and reliable child care?
+Are you stressed about helping to care for your aging parents while also maintaining a full-time job?

-We’ve been there, and chances are many of your colleagues have too.
+We’ve been there, and chances are most of your colleagues have, too.
 Data may make your case, but when you speak from personal experience, it makes it real.
 A family benefit is the added layer of support we all need to get through these moments healthier, and in one piece, to be more successful at home, and at work.

 We’re here for you, and we’ll be rooting for you.